Faculty and Staff Grants from January 2019

 - Project abstract: This project will bring Multisystemic Therapy (MST) to underserved regions of Colorado.
 MST is an evidence-based intervention for youth ages 12-17 who are at high risk for out-of-home placement due to delinquent or antisocial behaviors and/or substance abuse.
 Through this project, six new MST teams will be implemented across Colorado.

-Jonathan Moyer, assistant director at the Josef Korbel School of International Studies and director of the Frederick S. Pardee Center for International Futures
+Jonathan Moyer, assistant professor at the Josef Korbel School of International Studies and director of the Frederick S. Pardee Center for International Futures

 - Grant from the United Nations Development Program for "Country Study on the Impact of War on Development in Yemen"